GomezDerek/LeetCode-Solutions/README.md

 [ Time taken: 48 m 37 s ]

 "I remembered how to do this dynamic programming problem!
 Still took me too long to figure out..."

+### 37. Min Stack
+[ Time taken: 13 m 8 s ]

+"This was obviously mislabeled as
+'medium' difficulty"